 - If you can’t get subscribers, it might be a sign that you need to rethink your project.

 - Ads aren’t a substitute for community-building.

 As we mentioned earlier, only 37% of Kickstarter projects are successful.
 But you shouldn’t let that number discourage you.
-Instead, let it motivate you to start building your email list today and begin taking steps to ensure your project hits its goal.
-To learn more about the best ways to prepare for your launch, read our guide — 10 Things You Must Do Before Launching.
+Instead, let it motivate you to build your email list and begin taking steps to ensure your project hits its goal.
+Get started today by signing up for BackerKit Launch.

 Editor’s Note: This blog post was originally published in 2020.
 It has been updated and revamped for accuracy.